Important Considerations

 This value is configurable.

-This is the same port used by Skylight orchestrator to transmit the inform message to the Alarm OSS.
+This is the same port used by Legacy orchestrator to transmit the inform message to the Alarm OSS.
 This port has a dynamic value and must be greater than 1024.

 Infrastructure Communications - Network Requirements

-This category of communication requirements cover Skylight orchestrator needs for generic infrastructure systems, including communication to DNS servers, NTP servers and so on.
+This category of communication requirements cover Legacy orchestrator needs for generic infrastructure systems, including communication to DNS servers, NTP servers and so on.

 Base Communications - Network Requirements